Why Is It Hard To Find a Good Developer? Freelance vs Outsourcing Comparison

 Expensive for regular use

 Most of the time, hiring an outsourcing development team will cost less than your own IT department.
+This is among the biggest comparison factors of in-house development vs outsourcing.
 The employer saves money on tax deductions, medical insurance, technical equipment, and workplaces, downsizing risks, etc. But if you plan to use software development services constantly and full-time, expanding the in-house team might be a more feasible solution.

 At the same time, outsourcing is still more expensive than hiring a freelancer who can do all the same work at half price.
 To overcome this, outsourcing companies offer discounts if you hire the whole team and special conditions.